JEFFERSON CITY, Tenn. (WVLT) --

 William David Phillips, 33, told police that 'voices' told him to run over a stroller in Jefferson City, a report said.
 (Jefferson County Sheriff)

-JEFFERSON CITY, Tenn.
-(WVLT) -- William David Phillips, the man accused in the deaths of a pregnant woman and her toddler was set to appear before a judge for the first time Tuesday, but his court date was reset for a second time.
+William David Phillips, the man accused in the deaths of a pregnant woman and her toddler was set to appear before a judge for the first time Tuesday, October 1.
+The judge reset Phillips court date to December 10 for futher mental evaluations.

 Sierra Cahoon and her two- year old son were killed in a crash the Jefferson City Police Department called an intentional act of random violence.